JustasBud/dvmkv2mp4/README.md

 # dvmkv2mp4 - Convert any Dolby Vision/HDR10+ MKV to MP4 that runs on many devices

 This fork works with newest Gpac / MP4Box 2.2.x.
+Similiarly all other depencies have been updated & tested.
 - Removed PGS2SRT functionality
-- All sound tracks are copied as they are.
-Added newer Dolby Atmos logic and TrueHD copying with Dolby Atmos data.
-While you still need external device to have TrueHD you can let LG OLED to convert it to DD+ with spatial data, presumably (still testing).
-- Same goes for DTS and DTS-HD
+- After testing I can confirm that with LG OLED C9 the following audio codecs works with Plex:
+  DTS and DTS-HD MA 5.1/7.1 passthrough.
+So these are left alone and copied as they are.
+  DDP 7.1 passthrough.
+Some testing
+  DTS:X and TrueHD are not being passthroughed, so they are being converted.
+Still deciding on what is the best form, so WIP
+- Trying to work out a way to convert HDR10 to Dolby Vision, maybe with MadVR's HDRMeasure Windows app.
+Looking for something that works on Linux, though

 ## Build Docker image
 Currently the image works only on x64 Linux.
 Also note that the final image size will be close to 6 GB which is normal as it includes the Tesseract OCR models.